Election Security in Pennsylvania

 Counties strictly secure their voting systems.
 Every county election board inspects and tests each piece of voting and tabulating equipment before an election and places locks with tamper-evident seals on all voting machine access points.

-The Department of State directed all PA counties to select new voting systems with voter-verified paper ballots by the end of 2019, to ensure that Pennsylvania voters are voting on the most secure, accessible, and auditable equipment available.
+The Department of State directed all PA counties to select new voting systems with voter-verifiable paper ballots by the end of 2019 to ensure that Pennsylvania voters are voting on the most secure, accessible, and auditable equipment available.